kkibria/my_cookbook/src/topics/text-content.md

 We will look into Content Management with markdown for web sites.
 These sites can contain a collection of markdown files.
-Content Management allows them to be organized and navigated in a useful way.
+Content Management allows them to be organized and navigated n a useful way.
 They are transformed to html before they are rendered in a browser.

 However, wherever you will host the content, their flow is something important to understand clearly before you start.
 For instance, we can talk about github pages later.

+## VS code to edit markdown files
+Install rewrap plugin. <Alt+Q> will hard wrap and unwrap your content.
+Makes life lot easier when you are copy pasting excerpts from somewhere else that comes aa long line of text.
+Also helps writing comments in code by wrapping long comments.

 ## html to markdown conversion